open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

 ## Dataset

-The format of the scannet dataset in the latest version of mmdet3d only supports the lidar tasks.For NeRF-Det,we need to create the new format of ScanNet Dataset.
+The format of the scannet dataset in the latest version of mmdet3d only supports the lidar tasks.
+For NeRF-Det, we need to create the new format of ScanNet Dataset.

 Please following the files in mmdet3d to prepare the raw data of ScanNet.
 After that, please use this command to generate the pkls used in nerfdet.